arabnewscms/yahooweather/README.md

 # YahooWeather
 A simple package to Get Yahoo weather by using YQL created By PHPAnonymous
 ## Installation
-1. Run this command from you composer ` composer require yahooweather/weather:dev-master `
+1. Using composer: `composer require yahooweather/weather:dev-master `

-2. Put provider class on your `config/app.php` file
+2. Add the Provider class to your `config/app.php` file

 ```php
    YahooWeather\Weather\PHPAnonymousYahooWeather::class,